jmcgavin/electron-vite-react-template/README.md

 A prebuilt project to help kickstart the creation of desktop apps using Electron, React, Vite & Typescript.

+This boilerplate does not include a design system or component library.
+The goal is to keep this project as barebones as possible.

 <img src="assets/screenshot.jpg" />

 ## Features